IBM/innovate-digital-bank/README.md

 [![Build Status](https://travis-ci.org/IBM/innovate-digital-bank.svg?branch=master)](https://travis-ci.org/IBM/innovate-digital-bank)

-# Building a Digital Bank with Node.js, Express, MongoDB, & Kubernetes
+# Building a Digital Bank with Node.js, Express, MongoDB, Kubernetes & RedHat OpenShift

 In this code pattern, we will build a dummy digital bank composed of a set of microservices that communicate with each other.
 We'll be using Node.js, Express, MongoDB, and the IBM Cloud Container Service.